HenrySomeCode/AE_basic_denoise_anomalies_detection/README.md

-# AE : the basic, denoising and anomalies detection.
+# AE : The Basic, Denoising and Anomalies Detection.

 Hi, this project contains the following:
 - Building an autoencoder model for compressing input image to a latent vector and reconstructing it, which I call the basic part.